nodejs/admin/GITHUB_ORG_MANAGEMENT_POLICY.md

 In order to request any of the above, open an issue in the [Node.js admin repository][nodejs/admin] with details of:

-* the application to be installed, token to be created or secret to be added
+* the application to be installed, token to be created or secret to be added.
-  * in the case of secrets, don't share the value on the issue, share just details on how it will be used
+  * in the case of secrets, don't share the value on the issue, share just details on how it will be used.
-* for apps and personal tokens, the permissions that it requires
+* for apps and personal tokens, the permissions that it requires.
-* the repositories for which the app will be installed or the secrets will be added
+* the repositories for which the app will be installed or the secrets will be added.

 A new request is required each time an application is enabled or a secret is added for a new repository even if it has been done before.

-The request must be approved by at least two TSC members and be open for a minimum of 72 hours before landing.
+The request must be approved by at least two TSC voting members and be open for a minimum of 72 hours before landing.

 For GitHub Apps already used in the Org, or for secrets already used in other repositories in the Org, the request can be fast-tracked.
 To fast-track, add the `fast-track` label to the request, and leave a comment which must contain:
 a) a link showing how the GitHub App or the secret being requested is already in use, and b) ask for approvals to fast-track the request.
-Two members of the TSC must approve the fast track request.
-Fast-tracked requests require only one approval from the TSC, and the request must remain open for 24 hours.
+Two voting members of the  TSC must approve the fast track request.
+Fast-tracked requests require only one approval from a TSC voting member, and the request must remain open for at least 24 hours.

-If any objection is made, the request may be moved to a vote in the TSC.
+If any objection is made, the request shall not be completed without a vote from the TSC to dismiss the objection.
-If the TSC rejects the request, then the request is denied.

 ## Use of Bots and Services